kuldeepstechwork/gocart-api/README.md

 # GoCart API: Engineering a Production-Grade E-Commerce Nexus

 Welcome to **GoCart API**.
 This isn't just another CRUD-heavy e-commerce skeleton; it's a technical blueprint for building resilient, high-concurrency distributed systems using the Go ecosystem.
-As a Staff Engineer, I've designed this system to showcase the intersection of Clean Architecture, Event-Driven reliability, and hybrid API design.
+As a Engineer, I've designed this system to showcase the intersection of Clean Architecture, Event-Driven reliability, and hybrid API design.

 ---